Protein cheesecake

 This post may contain affiliate links.
 See my disclosure policy.

-This protein cheesecake is rich and creamy, and can pack in over 30 grams of protein per serving!
+My protein cheesecake is rich and creamy and packs in over 30 grams of protein per serving!
 It’s a healthy and easy dessert recipe that comes together in no time.

 Love high protein desserts?
 Try protein brownies, protein donuts, and protein cookie dough.